 Which is better, PrivadoVPN or ExpressVPN?

-ExpressVPN currently remains our best overall provider with a score of 4.8 out of 5.
+ExpressVPN currently remains our best overall VPN provider, with a score of 4.8 out of 5.

-PrivadoVPN has a long way to go to reach parity, but that doesn't mean it isn't a good service.
-In fact, the score we gave it is as good as some services which have been around much longer.
+PrivadoVPN has a long way to go to reach parity, but that doesn’t mean it isn’t a good service for some.

 One way that PrivadoVPN is superior to many services, however, is that they own the data centres and fibre in Amsterdam, Phoenix, Los Angeles, Washington DC, and Frankfurt.
 Ownership of these locations should make it easier to respond to issues and allows them more operational oversight.